unstoppabledomains/dev-docs/partner/reference/faq.md

 ### Are there any limitations to the Partner API account I should know?

-Yes, the Partner API is limited to 60 requests per hour.
+Yes, the Partner API is limited to 60 requests per IP per hour.
 However, this is subject to change in the future.

 ### What happens when a domain is purchased without providing a wallet?